 We love to build close relationships with all our families and use an online tool called Storypark to share your child’s learning with you.
 We also create profile books, which provide a hard copy for children to look through with their friends and family.

 Staff and management are always available to discuss any matter regarding your child and centre.
 We recommend that you make an appointment so that teachers can be available without interruption.

-Regular centre newsletters are sent out keeping you up to date with centre news.
 Several times a year the centre holds informal social events that are open to all families providing opportunities for families to connect with each other and with their children’s teachers.

 Do you participate in the 20 hours free scheme?